-The Festool Surfix oil finishing kit has now become available in North America.
-The purpose of this write up is to allow readers to see this kit through the eyes of professional finishers who have used it in some depth.
-The written aspect of this review serves as an overview of the Surfix system as a whole, while the two accompanying videos specifically feature the interior heavy duty two step oil and process.
+This write up is intended to allow readers to see the Festool Surfix oil kit through the eyes of professional finishers who have used it in some depth.
+The written aspect of this review serves as an overview of the Surfix system as a whole, while the two accompanying videos specifically feature the application and performance characteristics of Surfix.

 How it Works

 The Surfix is a finishing kit intended for use with three types of oils that are supplied for various small interior and exterior oiling tasks.
 The oil comes in small containers called bulbs.
 The bulbs are used to store the oil, and also to apply it, by simply taking off its white storage cap and popping on a green dispenser cap.
 The bulb snaps into a plastic application base, to which the applicator sponge attaches.
 Squeeze the bulb and the oil squirts out through an opening at the center of the sponge, and you are ready to start moving some oil.

 Anyone who has done traditional penetrating oil finishes to enhance the natural beauty of wood, knows that it is labor intensive, and a bit undefined in process, you just keep working it until its good.
 Traditionally, you would use rags and synthetic steel wool (Scotchbrite pads) to work the oil into the wood.
 That can get messy.

 Prep: Sand wood to 150 or 180 range, as you would for any penetrating oil.